 All are welcome to worship together at St. Francis of Assisi.
-When there is a desire to seek sacramental initiation to become full, active, participating members of the Catholic Church, there are different paths available.
+When there is a desire to seek sacramental initiation to become fully participating members of the Catholic Church, there are different paths available.

 The Rite of Christian Initiation of Adults (RCIA) is the spiritual journey through which adults become full, active, participating members of the Catholic Church.
 During this RCIA process, those interested in becoming Catholic attend weekly meetings where the team helps them to grow in their relationship with God, become familiar with Catholic teachings and practices, get acquainted with people in the parish, and get involved in service within the parish.
 RCIA team members serve as sponsors and catechists.